gijsvdbeuken/IPS3-DB02-analysis-individual/README.md

 ## Chapter 4: Practical Implementation <a name="practical-implementation"></a>

-The practical execution of custom scripts within Adobe After Effects plays a pivotal role in grasping their potential for enhancing workflow automation.
+The practical execution of custom scripts within Adobe After Effects plays a role in grasping their potential for enhancing workflow automation.
 This chapter offers tangible examples that elucidate the development and utilization of custom scripts in Adobe After Effects.

 ### Application of the Custom Script